igor47/blog/posts/climate-week-2025.md

 The response in the room, and on the panel, was more varied.
 Some ideas I heard:

-* There is a lot of opportunity for what [Aimee](https://www.linkedin.com/in/aimee-gotway-bailey/) calls "revenge policymaking" in the states.
+* There is a lot of opportunity for what my colleague [Aimee](https://www.linkedin.com/in/aimee-gotway-bailey/) calls "revenge policymaking" in the states.
   California recently became the 4th largest economy in the world, eclipsing Japan, and there's certainly a lot of appetite here and in other blue states (NY, Washington) to continue making climate progress.
   This thread aligns well with movements like Abundance ([substack](https://substack.com/@modernpower), [book](https://bookshop.org/p/books/abundance-what-progress-takes-derek-thompson/20165403)), which are also oriented around building effective governance.
   I broadly agree that Dems have a brand problem in state and local governments, a (not-unwarranted) perception of dysfunction that doesn't do us any favors when running for national office.